-The latest actuarial valuation of the TPS related to the period ended 31 March 2012 and of the LGPS 31 March 2016.
+The pension costs are assessed in accordance with the advice of independent qualified actuaries.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2012, and that of the LGPS related to the period ended 31 March 2016.

-Contributions amounting to £74k were payable to the schemes at 31 August 2018 and are included within creditors.
+Contributions amounting to £81k were payable to the schemes at 31 August 2019 (2018: £74k) and are included within creditors.